-Begin by selling your organic products locally and learn how to market them in a successful manner to build your knowledge of how to market your product successfully.
-Many small operators begin by selling locally to restaurants and cafes, through local community markets, local retailer shops that sell organic product, and farm gate sales.
+If you’re just starting out, connecting with your local farmers market is a great way to begin selling your organic products.
+Many small operators begin by selling locally to restaurants and cafes, through local community markets, local retailer shops that sell organic products, and farm gate sales.

 The following provides links to finding local Community Markets:

-SCPA Organics is an example of a successful PGS System operating in Australia.
+While NASAA Organic doesn’t run a PGS system, SCPA Organics is a successful PGS system in Australia.